-The following chart illustrates the organizational structure of the Company and Yuchai as of May 30, 2008, and is based on information generally known to the Company or otherwise disclosed in filings made with the SEC (see also "Item 7.
+The following chart illustrates the organizational structure of the Company and Yuchai as of December 31, 2008 and is based on information generally known to the Company or otherwise disclosed in filings made with the SEC (see also "Item 7.
 Major Shareholders and Related Parties - Major Shareholders").
+This chart depicts the Company's significant subsidiaries only.